What is vascular surgery?

 - Varicose veins (disease of veins) are swollen veins, which can eventually lead to more serious conditions, such as venous stasis or deep vein thrombosis.

 Why choose Ohio State for vascular surgery?

-What to expect during vascular surgery
+What to expect during vascular surgery?

-Your physician may do an evaluation of all organ systems including the heart, lungs, circulatory system, kidneys and the gastrointestinal system.
+Your physician may do an evaluation of all organ systems including the heart, lungs, circulatory system, kidneys and the gastrointestinal area.
 The decision whether to have surgery or not is based on the outcome of these evaluations.

 Prior to your vascular surgery, you’ll meet with your surgeon to discuss your medical history, the medicines you take and any questions you have about your procedure.

 Depending on your condition, the Ohio State Wexner Medical Center offers minimally invasive procedures, endovascular procedures and standard open procedures.